Facts About Vitamin D and Rheumatoid Arthritis

 Hydroxychloroquine, or Plaquenil, and corticosteroids, which both can be prescribed for the treatment of rheumatoid arthritis, are among these.
 If you are taking one of these drugs, your doctor can adjust your vitamin D dose to correct any malabsorption.

 A blood test can determine your vitamin D level

 You can ask your doctor to give you a simple blood test called 25-hydroxy vitamin D test.
 It can tell you how deficient you might be in vitamin D.

 You can add vitamin D by changing your diet

-To increase your level of vitamin D through food, you should include more oily fish, such as salmon, mackerel and tuna.
-Egg yolks and mushrooms also provide vitamin D, You could also choose a cereal and milk fortified with vitamin D.
+To increase your level of vitamin D through food, you should include more oily fish, such as salmon, mackerel, and tuna.
+Egg yolks and mushrooms also provide vitamin D. You also could also choose a cereal and milk fortified with vitamin D.

 15 minutes of sun exposure can make a difference

-Just 15 minutes of exposure to the sun gives you 20,000 IUs of vitamin D. However, this is without sunblock in the summer, and be aware that you need to be careful not to expose your skin to the sun without sunblock for long stretches of time.
+Just 15 minutes of exposure to the sun gives you 20,000 IUs of vitamin D. However, this is without sunblock in the summer.
+Be aware that you need to be careful not to expose your skin to the sun without sunblock for long stretches of time.
 This can cause skin damage and increase your risk of skin cancer.

 Vitamin D can lift moods and strengthen bones